Quantifying patient and neighborhood risks for stillbirth and preterm birth in Philadelphia with a Bayesian spatial model: Acknowledgments

 \section{Acknowledgments}

-We are grateful to the anonymous reviewers, the Editor, and the Associate Editor, whose thoughtful comments and suggestions helped to greatly improve this paper.
 This work was initiated when the first listed author was a PhD student at the Wharton School, University of Pennsylvania, under the mentorship of the fifth listed author and the second listed author was a postdoc at the Perelman School of Medicine, University of Pennsylvania, under the mentorship of the sixth and seventh listed authors.
-We would also like to thank Phiwinhlanhla Ndebele-Ngwenya for her early work on a summer project (mentored by Dr. Boland) involving zip code level analysis that helped to motivate this expanded work.
+We also thank Phiwinhlanhla Ndebele-Ngwenya for her early work on a summer project (mentored by Dr. Boland) involving zip code level analysis that helped to motivate this expanded work.